 Once the seeds have germinated, I remove the plastic bag.
 Now the little seedlings will need light and a lot of it.
 If you have windows with a southern or western exposure and at least six hours of bright sunlight per day, you may not need any additional light.
 We rarely get that much sunlight here in the winter, so I supplement sunlight with LED grow light fixtures.
 I keep the lights a few inches above the seedlings and adjust the height as the seedlings grow.

 I transplant the seedlings to individual pots as soon as they have a second set of leaves.
 I have found that a four-inch diameter pot is a good size for most young herbs because there is enough soil available for root growth and the pot is large enough so it does not have to be watered as frequently.
 I prefer watering from the bottom… I just put several pots in a water-filled tray and leave them until the surface soil is damp to the touch.
 It is important not to over-water herbs… they do not like to have wet roots and should not be watered again until the surface of the soil is dry.

 Another thing I have found is that some of the seeds that are routinely included in the commercially sold herb kits do not do as well indoors.
-Sage, for example, will germinate and grow, but it really needs outside conditions and a much larger space than any inside container can give it.
+Sage, for example, will germinate and grow, but it really needs outside conditions and a much larger space than most inside containers can give it.
 Oregano seedlings, started from seeds, can often have a very unpredictable flavor.
 This is one herb that is better to start from plants.
 Many other herbs, like mints, just do better outside… but there are many reliable candidates for indoor gardening that are very easy to grow, including my favorites… parsley, basil, chives, and thyme.